dobster/dobster.github.io/_posts/2020-02-08-peer-to-peer-sharing-ios.markdown

 How do you unit test something that needs multiple devices to work?

 Normally such unit testing would be done by mocking out the dependencies - in this case the Network framework.
-However, it's generally not a great idea to mock out objects that you don't own, simply because you really don't know how they work, and so your unit tests are only really testing against your understanding of how the framework works.
+However, it's generally not a great idea to mock out objects that you don't own, because you really don't know how they work, and so your unit tests are only really testing against your understanding of how the framework works.

-For this library, there is a better way!
-There is nothing stopping us from creating _multiple_ MultipeerSession objects, and communicating between them.
-That's possible thanks to the curious way that NWBrowser will return a list of discovered services.. including itself!
+However, there is nothing stopping us from creating _multiple_ MultipeerSession objects in the same app, and communicating between them.

 On with the unit tests...